 ROBERT Z GRANT is a New York-based actor and improviser.

-Robert is a founding member and current co-Artistic Director of The Collective NY, a not-for-profit theatre and film production company.
+Robert is a founding member and former co-Artistic Director of The Collective NY, a not-for-profit theatre and film production company.
 Since the company’s founding in 2007, Robert has performed in, produced and directed numerous shows.
 He was nominated for a NY Innovative Theatre Award in 2011 for Outstanding Direction of a Play for “Someone Who’ll Watch Over Me."
 He conceived and developed The Collective’s successful NO EMPTY SEATS initiative which provides up to half of the seats for every Collective performance for free and on a pay-what-you-can basis in support of the company’s mission of accessibility to quality theatre.
 In 2013, Robert had his first play, OUTSIDE THE BOX, published as part of the "Collective:10 Anthology, Vol. 1," a book which he also designed and edited.

 Robert teaches improvisation at colleges and high schools across the country.
 In New York, he currently teaches at the William Esper Studio.
 He has performed and led workshops at the American Comedy Institute, the International Center for Photography, ComedySportz NY, the Children’s Acting Academy, and for such companies as CNN Money, IBM, Astra Zeneca, Pfizer, Merrill Lynch, Crayola, Heineken USA and others.

 Robert is currently writing a book about "Improv and the Actor's Imagination."